-The Better Business Bureau said job postings are the perfect opportunity for scammers.
+According to the Better Business Bureau, job postings are the perfect opportunity for scammers.

 "How much do you share with a potential employer?
-Virtually everything about yourself," said the President of the Better Business Bureau serving Western Michigan, Phil Catlett.
+Virtually everything about yourself," Phil Catlett, President of the Better Business Bureau serving Western Michigan said.
 "Work from home for 25 dollars an hour as a receptionist?
 Something would tell you that this is wrong."

 Tom Waterloo's real e-mail address and the e-mail pretending to be from Waterloo, look basically identical.

 "This is actually an L instead of an I," Mertes said.
 "If you're just glancing, you wouldn't even realize that it wasn't a legitimate email address and it turned out it was not."

 13 ON YOUR SIDE spoke to the real Tom Waterloo.

 "I've had probably 10-12 calls and emails about this position that is non-existent," Waterloo said.

 EagleCrest Homes is not hiring.